avalanche-canada/ac-web/README.md

 ### Contributing

+We welcome contributions..
-We welcome contributors, please feel free to make a pull request or contact the developers at itsupport@avalanche.ca
+Please feel free to suggest an improvement via a pull request, report any issues via [issues list](https://github.com/avalanchedotca/AvalancheCanada/issues), join the discussion at [discussion group](https://groups.google.com/forum/#!forum/avalancheca-technical) or contact the developers at itsupport@avalanche.ca

 ## Questions/Contact
 For any question please do not hesitate to contact itsupport@avalanche.ca